World Language Credit by Proficiency

 What happens if I am currently in a language class and I take the test in the same language?

-What happens if I am in a Spanish-for-Native Speakers course?
+What if I am enrolled in a course for heritage speakers?

 What kind of credit will this generate?